desmap/ale-sensible/README.md

 ## Features
 **Experience a butter-smooth intuitive UI** out of the box, PlugInstall and code.
 Fix all of ALE's annoyances with one line _without_ reading bulky docs, a +40Kb README or verbose help files.
 This README is 2.95Kb and you won't need more:

-- **No more stuttery gutter**, shaking up your code, pumping in and out
+- **No more stuttery gutter** shaking up your code, pumping in and out
 - **Easy quick-switching of buffers and files** without a laggy ALE bumping the gutter in and out
 - **No nervously blinking ALE** warning and messing in the current line while you code
 - **ALE SENSIBLE kicks in when it's right:** in Normal _always_ and in Insert Mode _only_ after leaving Insert Mode